Science Fiction Timeline Site

 Sparta: 5th Brigade arrives on Sparta.
 First progress report sent to Falkenberg.
 [PS 129]

-Feb: GO TELL THE SPARTANS Five.
+Feb: GO TELL THE SPARTANS, chapter 5.

 Sparta, autumn: Riot in the Spartosky.

 Earth: Vice-Admiral Townsend, grandson of Sen. Bronson, continues to undermine Adm.
 Lermontov's plans.
 John Grant Sr. dies.
 Capt.
-John Grant Jr., commanding CDSN Intrepid, heads for New Washington (timing unknown, but it's after he learns of his father's death.)
+John Grant Jr., commanding CDSN Intrepid, heads for New Washington (timing unknown, but after he learns of his father's death.)
 Unity Party election prospects look grim.
 Whitlock prepares to leave Earth permanently.

 [FL 429; PS 65]

 c.
-March: GO TELL THE SPARTANS Six - Eight.
+March: GO TELL THE SPARTANS, chapters 6-8.

-April: GO TELL THE SPARTANS Nine.
+April: GO TELL THE SPARTANS, chapter 9.

 Sparta, autumn/winter: Ursula undercover.